edxml/sdk/doc/tutorial/edxml-modelling.rst

 There is more to say about the JSON record, but we will get to that later.
 At this point, we know the story we want to tell and we verified that all the required information is available in the original data.

-Step 3: Write the Reporter String
+Step 3: Write the Story Template
 ---------------------------------

-Event stories like the one above are closely related to *reporter strings* in EDXML.
-For this reason, we will use reporter strings as the first step towards an EDXML data model for our FTP events.
-As detailed in the EDXML specification, reporter strings are templates that transform the various event properties into human readable text.
+Event stories like the one above are closely related to *story templates* in EDXML.
+For this reason, we will use story templates as the first step towards an EDXML data model for our FTP events.
+In the EDXML specification, event stories are templates that transform the various event properties into human readable text.
 The resulting text explains the exact meaning of the event data, in terms of the event properties.
-Especially if you are just getting started with EDXML data modelling, it is advisable to begin a modelling task by writing down the reporter string that yields event stories like the one above.
-Once a satisfactory reporter string has been established, this will also result in a list of required properties, as these are part of the reporter string.
-Let us convert the above event story into an EDXML reporter string by replacing the variable bits with place holders:
+Especially if you are just getting started with EDXML data modelling, it is advisable to begin a modelling task by writing down the story template that yields event stories like the one above.
+Once a satisfactory template has been established, this will also result in a list of required properties, as these are part of the template.
+Let us convert the above event story into a story template by replacing the variable bits with place holders:

 .. epigraph::

   *On [[FULLDATETIME:time]], a user named '[[user]]' issued command '[[command]]' on FTP server [[server]].
 The command was issued from a device having IP address [[client]].*

-In the above reporter string, we used event properties that have exactly the same names as the fields in the JSON record.
-This is possible because the JSON records are flat, like EDXML events, and the JSON field names just happen to be valid EDXML property names.
+In the above template, we used event properties that have exactly the same names as the fields in the JSON record.
+We can do that in this case because the JSON records are flat, like EDXML events, and the JSON field names just happen to be valid EDXML property names.
 In order to convert the date into something slightly more human friendly, we used a formatter for the time field.

 In our example, we assume that all JSON fields are present in every input JSON record.
-This makes writing down a reporter string quite straight forward.
+This makes writing down a template quite straight forward.
 When the input data contains optional data elements, things will be more complicated.

 Step 4: Define the Event Type
 -----------------------------

-At this point, we have our event story, a reporter string and we know which properties our EDXML event type will have.
+At this point, we have our event story, a story template and we know which properties our EDXML event type will have.
 Time to write some code!
 Let us begin by creating a new, empty EDXML ontology:

 .. literalinclude:: example1.py
    :lines: 1-3